Goode–Hall House

 The Goode–Hall House, also commonly known as Saunders Hall, is a historic plantation house in the Tennessee River Valley near Town Creek, Alabama.
 It was added to the National Register of Historic Places on October 1, 1974, due to its architectural significance.

 History

 The house was built in 1824 by Turner Saunders, a Methodist minister and planter originally from Brunswick County, Virginia.
 After living in the house for a little more than a decade, Saunders sold it in 1844 to Freeman Goode.
-The house was later acquired by the Hall family and then, in the 1940s, it passed into the care of the Mauldin family when they purchased the 1000 acre farm property that the house sits on.
-It remains in the Mauldin family today, although they have never resided there because of its remote nature.
+The house was later acquired by the Hall family and then, in the 1940s, it passed into the care of the Leonard Preuit family when they purchased the 1000 acre farm property that the house sits on.
+It remains in the family today, although they have never resided there because of its remote nature.

 Architecture

 The house is built in a provincial interpretation of a Palladian three-part plan, possibly influenced by the Jeffersonian architecture of Saunders' native Virginia.
 The cramped proximity of the three front triangular pediments betray the vernacular nature of the composition, although the remainder is well-proportioned.